samuelduchesne/archetypal/docs/install.rst

 On Windows, this installation procedure can be automated with the following `script`_ which will download and installEnergyPlus as well as the supplementary conversion programs.

 To use the script, follow the next steps.
+First git must be installed beforehand with default installation parameters.
-Theses commands will change the current directory to the user's Downloads folder.
+See https://git-scm.com/downloads to download git.
+Then the following commands will change the current directory to the user's Downloads folder.
 Then the script will be downloaded using the `git clone` command.
 Finally the script will be executed.
 Copy the whole code block below in Command Prompt and Hit :guilabel:`&Enter:⏎`.

 .. code-block:: doscon